Product Metrics in Software Engineering: Types, Techniques, Tools

 Business Metrics

-- Customer Acquisition Cost (CAC): The cost of acquiring a new customer.
-This metric helps you evaluate the efficiency of your marketing and sales efforts.
+• Customer Acquisition Cost (CAC): The cost of acquiring a new customer.
+This metric lets you assess your sales and marketing campaigns' effectiveness.

-- Return on Investment (ROI): The profit generated from your investment in the product.
-It measures the return gained relative to the investment cost, expressed as a percentage.
+• Return on Investment (ROI): The profit generated from your investment in the product.
+It calculates, represented as a percentage, the return compared to the investment cost.

-- Churn Rate: The percentage of customers who leave your product over a given period.
-High churn rates can signal issues with your product or customer satisfaction.
+• Churn Rate: The percentage of customers who leave your product over a given period.
+High churn rates can point to problems with your customer satisfaction or product quality.

 Product Usage Metrics

-- Daily/Weekly/Monthly Active Users (DAU/WAU/MAU): The average number of active users per day, week, or month.
-This number helps gauge user retention and engagement.
-High DAU/WAU/MAU ratios often indicate that users find consistent value in your product.
+• Daily/Weekly/Monthly Active Users (DAU/WAU/MAU): The average number of active users per day, week, or month.
+This number informs user retention and engagement.
+High DAU/WAU/MAU ratios usually mean that users find your product to have a consistent value.

-- Session Length: The average duration of user sessions with your product.
-This metric provides insights into how engaging your product is and how long your customers spend on your product.
-E.g.: If users spend an average of over 15 minutes per session on your platform, this indicates that your product is holding their attention.
+• Session Length: The typical amount of time users spend on your product.
+This metric reveals how engaging your product is and how long your customers spend on your product.
+E.g.: If users on your platform spend more than fifteen minutes on average every session, this suggests that your offering is grabbing their interest.

 Customer Satisfaction Metrics

-- Net Promoter Score (NPS): Captures how likely your customers are to recommend your product to others.
-It’s a simple yet powerful way to measure overall customer satisfaction.
+• Net Promoter Score (NPS): Shows the possibility of your customers recommending your product to others.
+It's a simple but effective approach to gauge general consumer pleasure.

-- Viral Coefficient: The rate at which users invite others to join or use your product.
-It is calculated by multiplying the average number of invitations sent per user by the conversion rate of those invitations.
+• Viral Coefficient: Finds out how often current users invite others to use your product.
+Its formula is multiplying the average number of invitations per user by the conversion rate of those invitations.

 Quality Metrics

-- Bug Reports: The number and severity of bugs reported by users.
-This metric helps you understand the technical quality of your product, identify and prioritize issues that need fixing.
-E.g.: If your users report 50 bugs in a month and 80% of them are critical, this highlights the need for immediate attention to maintain product quality and user trust.
+• Bug Reports: The number and severity of bugs reported by users.
+This metric lets you know whether your product is technically good, and spot and rank problems that need fixing.
+E.g.: If 50 defects are reported by your users in a month, and 80 percent of them are critical, you need to fix them right away if you want to keep your product's quality and consumers' trust.

-- Uptime: The percentage of time your product is available and functioning as expected.
-Uptime measures the reliability of your product, especially for ones requiring constant availability like cloud services., specifically the percentage of time it is operational.
+• Uptime: The proportion of time your product works as planned.
+This metric assesses how dependable your product is, particularly for those like cloud services requiring continuous availability.
 E.g.: An uptime of 99.9% means your product was only down for about 8.76 hours in a year.

-- Time to Resolution: This metric tracks how long it takes to resolve bugs and issues.
-If your average time to resolution is 24 hours, that reflects how quickly your team can address and fix problems, which is critical for maintaining a smooth user experience and reducing frustration.
+• Time to Resolution: This metric tracks how long it takes to resolve bugs and issues.
+If your average time to resolve is 24 hours, this shows how fast your team can handle and fix issues—qualities essential for keeping a seamless user experience and lowering irritation.

 >> Read more: